-Earlier this year, I gave lectures to undergraduate students at IUT de Clermont-Fd (France).
+Earlier this year, I gave lectures to undergraduate students at IUT de Clermont-Fd (France) for the first time.
 I taught web development (using PHP) (slides & sources), and security, mainly focused on Web/APIs security (slides & sources).

-I introduced not only best practices in web development, but tools such as
+I introduced not only general concepts and best practices in web development but

-Students wrote their own micro-framework in PHP, relying on components such as the Symfony ones and managed thanks to Composer.
+Students wrote their own micro-framework in PHP, relying on components such as the Symfony ones and managed with Composer.
 They wrote unit tests as well as functional tests.
-Some students even published their code on GitHub.
-Most of them did a great job by building a web application combined to a true REST API, serving content in the best format for the clients.
+Some students even published their own code on GitHub.
+Most of them did a great job by building a web application combined to a “true” REST API with content negotiation.

 As for the security lectures, I tried to give an overview of well-known security topics, including authorization, authentication, some authentication mechanisms, and how to secure the web.

-That was a really great experience!
-I learnt quite a few tips on how to be better at teaching.
-I am used to talk to skilled people, so my vocabulary is really technical.
-That was the first thing I had to change while explaining something to my students.
+Overall, teaching was a really great experience!
+I learned quite a few tips on how to be better at teaching.
+I am used to talk to people at conferences so my vocabulary was a bit too technical.
+This was the first thing I had to change while explaining something to my students.
 They never did web development before.
 Introducing high-level concepts using simple words is not straightforward but it is a really good exercise for those who want to improve their communication skills.
-Also, as I needed to be able to answer various questions, I had to know my topics by heart, including how things worked under the hood.
-I studied a lot to be better while performing in front of the students.
+Also, as I needed to be able to answer various questions, I had to know my topics “by heart”, including how things worked under the hood.
+To be perfectly honest, I studied for hours to be better while performing in front of the students.

-I got positive feedback from students and that was cool given that it was my first year as teacher.
-I enjoyed teaching things that took me a few years to learn.
+I got positive feedback from students and that felt great given that it was my first year as a teacher.
+I enjoyed teaching things that took me years to learn.

 Feel free to fork and edit this post if you find a typo, thank you so much!
 This post is licensed under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license.